StringEpsilon/LotgdFormat/docs/README.md

 The formatter works by first parsing the text into a list of nodes, then rendering each node in turn.

+In rendering, it tries to make compliant HTML, but some tags may be wrongly nested in some cases.

 ```
 `@This is`0 `ban example`b
 ```